Flag of Canada

 How Much to Apply

-One case of Voraxor herbicide will treat 30 to 80 acres, depending on rate used.
-One case will treat 80 acres for burndown and 30 to 40 acres for residual suppression.
+One case of Voraxor herbicide will treat 30 to 80 acres, depending on rate.
+One case will treat 80 acres for burndown and 30 to 40 acres for residual control.

 Field corn and soybeans